 Most people ask what type of juice cleans pennies because they or their child are performing a science experiment about the difference between acids and bases.
 The simple answer is that more acidic juices will clean pennies well and basic juices will have a much lesser effect.
 However, the simple answer is not particularly interesting.
 It is far more rewarding to find out exactly what works and what doesn't.

-All modern day pennies have a copper coating on the outside, and those dated before 1982 are made of pure copper.
+All modern pennies have copper coating on the outside, and those dated before 1982 are made of pure copper.
 The copper comes in contact with the oxygen in the air and forms a chemical bond with it.
 The result is the compound, copper oxide.
 Copper oxide has a cloudy gray or green appearance which makes pennies look dirty over time.
 Soap and water will not wash this substance off because it is not water soluble.
 Instead, it is necessary to alter the chemical bonds by adding an acid to the mix.
-This acid will react with the oxide and dissolve it off of the penny's surface.
+This acid reacts with the oxide and dissolves it from the penny's surface.

 So What Type of Juice Cleans Pennies?

 Some juices will have almost no effect on pennies, while others will clean off the copper oxide completely, revealing a shiny penny that looks just like new.

 The best juice for cleaning pennies isn't really a juice at all.
 Pickle juice is actually a vinegar.
 The reason pickle juice cleans a penny so well is it contains acetic acid, which breaks down copper oxide.
 The clear second place is lemon juice.
 Those tart little lemons work to remove copper oxide because they contain citric acid.
 Since lemon juice has the highest concentration of citric acid of any fruit, it works the best.
 Other juices that rank highly include lime, grapefruit, and orange juice.